m3cortez/cse15l-lab-reports/lab1.md

 ![image](https://github.com/m3cortez/cse15l-lab-reports/assets/130080853/b54daa80-6c70-48d3-8f03-16a3364c1920)

 Here typing `cat <path to directory>` will give us an output saying that our path is a directory.
-That is because we can't `cat` directories.
+This is an error because we can't `cat` directories.

 <br></br>